 Creating a Google account

-To use Cloud APIs in your applications, you first need to have a Google account.
+To use Google Cloud APIs in your applications, you first need to have a Google account.
 This allows you to use Google developer products, including Google Cloud Console, Cloud SDK, Cloud Logging, and Cloud Monitoring.
 If you don't have a Google account, you can sign up here.

 Creating a Google project

 To use Cloud APIs, you also need to have a Google project.
 A project is equivalent to a developer account.
 It serves as a resource container for your Google Cloud resources.
-It also provides an isolation boundary for your usage of Google Cloud services, so you can manage quota limits and billing independently at project level.
-Usage telemetry and dashboards are grouped by project as well.
+It also provides an isolation boundary for your usage of Google Cloud services, so you can manage quota limits and billing independently at the project level.
+Usage telemetry and dashboards are grouped by projects as well.
 If you don't already have a project, you can create one using the Cloud Console.

 A project can own a wide range of resources, including API keys, OAuth clients, service accounts, Compute Engine VMs, Cloud Storage buckets, and BigQuery datasets.
 When an application calls a Cloud API, the project that owns the application credentials is called the client project, and the project that owns the target resource is called the resource project.
 One API request may touch multiple resources, hence multiple resource projects are involved.